AdaCore/spark2014/docs/lrm/source/statements.rst

    * A ``block_statement`` whose ``sequence_of_statements`` or
      ``declarative_part`` immediately includes a construct which is restricted to loops.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FE 5.5.3 LR Loop_Invariant and Loop_Variant can only appear immediately within a Loop, or immediately within the sequence_of_statements or declarative_part of a
+                   block_statement that appears immediately within a loop.
+                   Covered by another TU

 #.
 A construct which is restricted to loops shall occur immediately within
    either: